The best TV shows to watch on NOW TV - TheNewsTrace

 Accessible till 17th Might

 This difficult-hitting drama collection relies on Margaret Atwood’s novel of the identical identify and stars Elisabeth Moss in a powerhouse lead efficiency.
-The darkish world of The Handmaid’s Story sees america became a totalitarian regime the place the few remaining fertile girls are subjugated and horrifically abused.
-Moss performs June, now generally known as Offred, whose sturdy will makes her a menace to the brand new world order… Watch The Handmaid’s Story on NOW TV
+The darkish world of The Handmaid’s Story sees the US changed into a totalitarian regime the place the few remaining fertile ladies are subjugated and horrifically abused.
+Moss performs June, now often known as Offred, whose robust will makes her a menace to the brand new world order… Watch The Handmaid’s Story on NOW TV

 Supergirl

-American broadcaster The CW has constructed a powerful tv universe encompassing a lot of comedian e book dramas, with Supergirl proving to be one in every of their hottest.
+American broadcaster The CW has constructed a formidable tv universe encompassing various comedian ebook dramas, with Supergirl proving to be one in all their hottest.
 Clark Kent’s cousin Kara Zor-El (Melissa Benoist) juggles civilian life whereas additionally going up in opposition to fearsome villains from throughout the universe.
-Her adventures see her cross paths with different beloved heroes together with Grant Gustin’s The Flash, throughout the epic crossover Disaster on Infinite Earths.
+Her adventures see her cross paths with different beloved heroes together with Grant Gustin’s The Flash, through the epic crossover Disaster on Infinite Earths.
 Watch Supergirl on NOW TV

 Enlightened

-Laura Dern (Marriage Story) stars on this comedy-drama a few girl reintegrating into her outdated life after struggling a psychological breakdown.
-She is set to deliver her newfound optimistic mindset to every part she does, however in the end finds herself all the time battling the tough realities of the trendy world.
-Enlightened loved essential acclaim when it first aired on HBO, telling an inspiring story with great performances from Dern and on-screen mom Diane Ladd.
+Laura Dern (Marriage Story) stars on this comedy-drama a few lady reintegrating into her previous life after struggling a psychological breakdown.
+She is set to deliver her newfound optimistic mindset to all the pieces she does, however finally finds herself at all times battling the tough realities of the fashionable world.
+Enlightened loved vital acclaim when it first aired on HBO, telling an inspiring story with great performances from Dern and on-screen mom Diane Ladd.
 Watch Enlightened on NOW TV

 The Younger Pope & The New Pope